Do you wonder why there is no

 FluidSolver is first and SolidSolver second.
 This means that FluidSolver starts the simulation and computes the first time step, while SolidSolver still waits.
 Where does it wait?
 Well, communication in preCICE only happens within initialize and advance:

-• SolidSolver waits in initialize for the first data.
-When it receives the data it computes its first time step and then calls advance.
+FluidSolvercomputes the first time step and then sends and receives data inadvance.
+The receive call blocks.SolidSolverwaits ininitializefor the first data.
+When it receives the data it computes its first time step and then callsadvance.- Now,

 Try to swap the roles of first and second in your example.
 Do you see the difference?
 If everything is just too fast, add some sleep calls.